yasser-alharbi/SilentReading/README.md

 - `model_srcp.py` / `model_ct_e2t.py`: Core PyTorch architectures for the respective project phases.
 - `train_*.py` / `decode_*.py`: Executable scripts for running the models.

+## 🙏 Acknowledgements & Special Thanks

+This project was built upon incredible foundational research in the brain-computer interface and NLP domains.
+We extend our deepest gratitude to the authors of:
+* **[Wang et al., 2024]** for their pioneering work on the *Contrastive EEG-Text Masked Autoencoder (CET-MAE)* and *E2T-PTR*, which heavily inspired the core SRCP methodology and data processing pipeline of this project.
+* **[Felbo et al., 2017]** for their *DeepMoji* paper, which introduced the powerful Chain-Thaw transfer learning strategy that enabled our CT-E2T phase.
+* The creators of the **[ZuCo Corpus]**, for providing the high-quality, open-source EEG and eye-tracking dataset that made this research possible.

 ## ⚖️ License
 This project is released for academic and research purposes.